 Ref.
 Question Policy Principles

 10 Management Extent

-Answer Finding/Observation
+Answer • Finding/Observation

 Partially regularly Managed Building - Manager or Senior Staff not onsite y

 Ref.
 Question Policy Principles

 11 Details of any onsite management (hours onsite etc.)

 Answer Finding/Observation

 commu ai Homes employees are normally present at this nity centre for a limited number of hours during the hen hosting events such as bingo etc.

 Ref.
 Question Policy Principles

 12 Person managing fire safety in premises

 Answer Finding/Observation

 Ryan Be eardshall - Fire Safety Officer, Berneslai Homes.

 Ref.
 Question Policy Principles

 13 Person consulted during the fire risk assessment

 Answer Finding/Observation

 Gillian J (Bernes lenkins slai Homes) - via telephone on the 18/01/2023.

 Ref.
 Question Policy Principles

 14 Number of occupants (maximum estimated)

 Answer Finding/Observation

 e community centre including employees.
 The es is not licensed for the consumption of alcohol.

 Ref.
 Question Policy Principles

 15 Approximate maximum number of employees at any one time

 Answer Finding/Observation

 2.

 Ref.
 Question Policy Principles

 16 Number of members of the public (maximum estimated)

 Answer Finding/Observation

 28.

 Ref.
-Question Policy Principles 17 Identify any people who are especially at risk: - sleeping occupants - disabled occupants - occupants in remote areas and lone workers - young persons - others Answe r Finding/Observation This is a community centre facility and the facility is provided for people in the locality to hold events and club meetings.
-As such there may be occupants with varying degrees of physical/mental impairment in-line with the general population.
-It is likely that there will be young persons and children present on different days (it is possible that centre can be hired for Cub's meetings or parties etc).
-Lone working is a possibility, but it is considered that remote working is not likely (there
+Question Policy Principles 17 Identify any people who are especially at risk: - sleeping occupants - disabled occupants - occupants in remote areas and lone workers - young persons - others Answe r Finding/Observation for peo such the physical popular childre centre a community centre facility and the facility is provided ple in the locality to hold events and club meetings.
+As were may be occupants with varying degrees of al/mental impairment in-line with the general tion.
+It is likely that there will be young persons and in present on different days (it was confirmed that the can be hired for Cub's meetings etc).
+Lone working is a lity, but it is considered that remote working is not likely are n